 - Take care of yourself.
 Being a parent to a child struggling with self-harm is difficult, so make sure to bring a support network around you.
 Consider joining support groups for parents of children who engage in self-harm.

 - Research treatment centers.
-Investigate treatment options and decide which ones may be a good fit for your child.
+Investigate self-harm rehab options and decide which ones may be a good fit for your child.
 Also, involve your child in the process.
-While as the parent, you have final say regarding treatment, treating your child like a partner in the process can help him or her feel more invested in treatment.
+While as the parent, you have final say regarding treatment, treating your child like a partner in the process can help them feel more invested in getting treatment for self-harm.

-- Once your child has begun the treatment program, stay in touch with him or her and speak with treatment staff on a regular basis.
-Do your best to make sure that your child knows you are supporting him or her every step of the way.
+- Stay in touch with your child.
+When your child starts treatment for their self-harm, speak with self-harm rehab staff on a regular basis.
+Do your best to make sure that your child knows you are supporting them every step of the way in their self-harm rehab journey.

 Young people who struggle with self-harm are at risk for a number of severe negative consequences.
-They may withdraw from family or friends and become socially isolated, or they may struggle to perform in school, possibly resulting in academic failure or expulsion.
-Because self-harm often co-occurs withother mental health disorders such as depression and anxiety, children and adolescents who engage in self-harm may also be suffering from the negative effects of these other disorders as well.
+Because self-harm often co-occurs with other mental health disorders such as depression and anxiety, children and adolescents who engage in self-harm may also be suffering from the negative effects of these other disorders as well.
 Self-harming behavior is also inherently dangerous.
-For example, a person who engages in cutting behavior may accidentally cut too deeply and open a major blood vessel.
-While self-harming behavior is generally not directly related to suicidal ideation, if a person becomes overwhelmed by the symptoms of his or her co-occurring disorders, he or she may think about or attempt suicide.
-Thankfully, despite the potential for these negative consequences, young people who struggle with self-harm can receive treatment to help them break free from this painful cycle and find healing that can help them live their lives to the fullest.
+While self-harming behavior is generally not directly related to suicidal thoughts, if a person becomes overwhelmed by the symptoms of their co-occurring disorders, they may think about suicide.
+Thankfully, despite the potential for these negative consequences, young people who struggle with self-harm can receive self-harm rehab at a treatment center to help them break free from this painful cycle and find healing that can help them live their lives to the fullest.
+If you have any questions about self-harm, do not hesitate to contact our self-harm treatment center at Youth Care, located in Utah.

-At Youth Care, we offer residential care in a peaceful, structured, home-like setting.
-In this comfortable, therapeutic environment, adolescents are able to receive the care they need as they work towards overcoming the compulsion to self-harm in a family-like atmosphere that is fully conducive to true and lasting healing.
-Providing care for youth, aged 11 to 17, we, at Youth Care, are pleased to offer individualized programming that is tailored to meet each adolescent’s unique needs and enhance their already-existing skillset.
+At Youth Care, a self-harm rehab center in Utah, provides residential care in a peaceful, structured, home-like setting.
+In this comfortable, therapeutic environment, adolescents or teens are able to receive treatment for their self-harm behaviors as they work towards overcoming the compulsion to self-harm.
+At our self-harm rehab center, are pleased to offer individualized programming that is tailored to meet each adolescent’s or teen’s unique needs and enhance their already-existing skillset.

-At Youth Care, we believe in honoring the adolescents who are entrusted into our care by helping them understand the choices they have and the natural consequences that can occur as a result of the choices they make.
+At Youth Care Treatment Center in Utah, we believe in honoring the adolescents or teens who are entrusted into our care by helping them understand the choices they have and the natural consequences that can occur as a result of the choices they make.
 We believe that this not only helps our students learn good decision-making skills, but it also enhances the confidence they have in themselves by showing them that they are capable of making those good decisions.

-Throughout an adolescent’s time spent at Youth Care, as he or she works to overcome the compulsion to self-injure, he or she will have the opportunity to participate in the following interventions:
+Throughout an adolescent’s or teen’s time spent at our self-harm rehab center, as they work to overcome the impulse to self-harm, they will have the opportunity to participate in the following interventions:

 Medication management: The use of certain psychotropic medications may be beneficial in helping to alleviate the distressing symptoms that youth experience.
-Whether or not medication is used, however, will always be determined on a case-by-case basis, depending upon the particular needs of each adolescent.
-Students at Youth Care will meet with a psychiatrist once a week, and all medication management needs will be handled by the psychiatrist and Youth Care’s nursing and medical teams.
+Whether or not medication is used, however, will always be determined on a case-by-case basis, depending upon the particular needs of each adolescent or teen.
+Adolescents or teens will meet with a psychiatrist once a week, and all medication management needs will be handled by the our self-harm treatment center’s psychiatrist and nursing and medical teams.

-Individual therapy: Intensive individual therapy is a core component to the therapeutic process here at Youth Care.
+Individual therapy: Intensive individual therapy is a core component to the self-harm rehab process at Youth Care.
 Students have the opportunity to meet with their primary therapists three times each week.
 Additionally, students can meet with an addictions counselor once per week if they are struggling with substance abuse concerns.

-Group therapy: Group therapy sessions play a major role in the treatment plans of our students at Youth Care.
+Group therapy: Group therapy sessions play a major role in the self-harm treatment plans of our students at our treatment center.
 Group sessions are held on a daily basis and are broken down as follows:

 - Process groups are held 3 times each week.